-On October 19, Minister of Advanced Education Gene Makowsky officially opened the University of Regina Student Wellness Centre, Also on hand for the opening was (left to right) Dr. Cheryl Pollard, dean of the Faculty of Nursing, President Keshen and Maureen Klenk, associate dean (Student Wellness) of the Faculty surgical procedures, and arrange referrals to specialists.
-They can manage and assist with chronic disease such as diabetes, asthma and high blood pressure, while helping augment the mental health services that are already available on campus.
-The Centre will continue to host COVID-19 vaccinātion clinics.
-A full list of the services offered can be found on the Wellness Centre's website.
-Students can book appointments online.
-Hours are Monday to Friday, 10:00 a.m.
-The Department of Computer Science at the University of Regina is about to welcome the first cohort of students in one of two new professionally focused Computer Science Master's degree programs: one in Data Science and the other in Human-Centred Computing.
+On October 19, Minister of Advanced Education Gene Makowsky officially opened the University of Regina Student Wellness Centre, Also on hand for the opening was (left to right) Dr. Chervl Pollard, dean of the Faculty of Nursing, President Keshen and Maureen Klenk, associate dean (Student Wellness) of the Faculty of Nursing.

+The Department of Computer

+to 3:00 p.m.

+Science at the University of Regina is about to welcome the first cohort of students in one of two new professionally focused Computer Science Master's degree programs: one in Data Science and the other in Human-Centred Computing.
 Both fields show an incredible amount of promise for new grads entering the workforce, and give existing professionals a chance to upgrade their skills to get into a new area of computing.
 While the Department of Computer Science has had a popular course-based Master's degree for many years, it's being replaced with these new programs that leverage the strengths of their faculty and address the needs of the computing industry.

 The University of Regina's Centre for Continuing Education (CCE) has partnered with the Saskatchewan Chamber of Commerce to deliver programming to Chamber members across the province.
-With a focus on in-demand skills training, programming will include career and professional development through a suite of non-credit certificates, professional microcredentials. badges, prep courses and customized corporate training.
+With a focus on in-demand skills training, programming will include career and professional development through a suite of non-credit certificates, professional microcredentials, badges, prep courses and customized corporate training.
 The CCE meets learning needs by offering high-quality, accessible, innovative and responsive education developed in collaboration with local industry experts and the community.

-The University of Regina and the Regina Rams Football Club celebrated the signing of a new community partnership agreement at a breakfast event in late October.
+The University of Regina and the Regina Rams Football Club

+celebrated the signing of a new community partnership agreement at a breakfast event in late October.
 The new agreement extends the partnership to 2024 and beyond.
 It allows the club to access a higher level of support and services from the University and positions the Rams to further build on their foundation of community support.
 The previous agreement was signed more than two decades ago, when the Regina Rams junior football team became affiliated with the University of Regina in 1999.
-That first year, they competed in the Canada West Conference of what was then the Canadian Interuniversity Athletic Union (known today as U Sports).
+That first year, they competed in the Canada West

+Conference of what was then the Canadian Interuniversity Athletic Union (known today as U Sports).
 One year later, the team won the Canada West Conference's Hardy Cup and the Atlantic Bowl, and were runnersup in the Vanier Cup.

 Lisa Robertson, the University's director of Sport, Community Engagement, and Athlete Development kicks off the U of R - Rams community partnership renewal announcement event.

+Donor news

-In late September, the University Donor news of Regina received its largest one-time donation - a \$2.08 million scholarship contribution from alumnus Dr. Nevan Krogan BSc'97, MSc'99 and his partners.
+In late September, the University of Regina received its largest one-time donation - a \$2.08 million scholarship contribution from alumnus Dr. Nevan Krogan BSc'97, MSc'99 and his partners.
 The donation supports the Children of Haiti Project Scholarship.
 Starting in 2023, 10 graduates from the Children of Haiti Project (COHP) will get the opportunity to pursue an undergraduate degree in the discipline of their choice.
 The support will include tuition, housing, immigration costs and living expenses.
 Krogan's interest in COHP started in 2015 when he became the director of the Quantitative Biosciences Institute at the University of California San Francisco.
 The work took Krogan around the world, including to Haiti, the birthplace of the Institute's chief operating officer and one of the co-founders of the COHP.
 Jacqueline Fabius.
-The COHP was started in the aftermath of the magnitude seven earthquake that hit just outside the Haitian capital of Port-au- Prince in January 2010, killing an estimated 250,000 people and displacing more than two million others.
+The COHP was started in the aftermath of the magnitude seven earthquake that hit just outside the Haitian capital of Port-auPrince in January 2010, killing an estimated 250,000 people and displacing more than two million others.